lancemonotone/monocode/README.md

 # monocode

-This is a repository for little projects I have (or will) work on.
+This is a repository for projects I have (or will) work on.